EJPG Best Article Award

-The EJPG Best Paper Award is awarded annually to the best article published in the European Journal of Politics and Gender in the previous year.All articles published in EJPG in the previous year are eligible.
+The EJPG Best Article Award is awarded annually to the best article published in the European Journal of Politics and Gender in the previous year.All articles published in EJPG in the previous year are eligible.
 The article shortlist is determined by the EJPG Editorial Team.
-The award-winning article is selected by a committee appointed by the European Conference on Politics and Gender.
-The prize is awarded at the European Conference on Politics and Gender.
+The award-winning article is selected by a committee appointed by the Editorial Team.
+The prize is normally awarded at the European Conference on Politics and Gender.

-We are pleased to announce that the inaugural ‘best article’ award for the European Journal of Politics and Gender has been awarded to Peace Medie and Alice Kang for their article Power, knowledge and the politics of gender in the Global South, published in EJPG Volume 1, Numbers 1-2, July 2018.
-As reward, the paper has been made Open Access.
+The 2022 Best Article Award for the European Journal of Politics and Gender has been awarded to Rossella Ciccia and Conny Roggeband for their article “Unpacking intersectional solidarity: dimensions of power in coalitions”, published in EJPG Volume 4, Number 2, June 2021.
+As a reward, the article will be made Open Access.

-As editors we would like to first congratulate Peace and Alice on receiving the EJPG ‘best article’ Award for 2019.
-We would also like to thank our Committee Members for their efforts in judging the articles and in so doing, showing their support for gender scholarship and of course for the EJPG.
+As editors we would like first to congratulate Dr Rossella Ciccia and Dr Conny Roggeband on receiving the EJPG Best Article Award for 2022.
+We would also like to thank our Committee Members for their efforts in judging the articles and in so doing, showing their support for gender and sexuality scholarship and of course for the EJPG.